iffypixy/enis/README.md

 ## Issues

-The known issue is that NIS servers don't have a public API, therefore I had to build an interlayer between the web client and the NIS servers to circumvent the CORS policy.
+There's a known issue that NIS servers don't have a public API, therefore I had to build an interlayer between the web client and the NIS servers to circumvent the CORS policy.

 ## License